h4wwk3ye/yet-another-speed-dial/README.md

 ### Changes done by me
 - Added padding to tiles so that images don't get cut out.
-- Changed every modal background from white to black.
+- Changed every modal background from black to white.
 Looks better tbh
 - Removed center flex alignments of tile
 - Added cursor:pointer to few places
 - Moved clock to the bottom